vishalgondke/blogProject/README.md

 # blogProject
-A small django project for blog posting
+A small django project for blog posting.